tidyverse/dplyr/tests/testthat/_snaps/vec-case-when.md

       vec_case_when(1, list(2))
     Condition
       Error in `vec_case_when()`:
-      ! `conditions` must be a list, not a number.
+      ! `conditions` must be a list, not the number 1.

 # `values` must be a list